eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

+[Pardalos2013a]
+	Panos M. Pardalos and Ding-Zhu Du and Ronald L. Graham. *Handbook of Combinatorial Optimization*, in SpringerReference, Second edition.
+Springer Science+Business Media New York, New York, NY, 2013.

 [Padberg1999]
 	Manfred Padberg. *Linear Optimization and Extensions*, Second (Revised and Expanded) edition, in Algorithms and Combinatorics, Vol. 12.
 Springer-Verlag Berlin Heidelberg New York, New York, NY, 1999.